 It is easy for WordPress users to export their content.
 With just one click, users can download their content in XML format.
 As WordPress is a self-hosted platform, users have the option to create backups, download their media files, and manually export their WordPress data.

 There are limited options in Wix to move the content into another platform.
 Users can export their blog posts if it is in the XML format, and they need to manually download pages, images, videos, and other content.
 Wix hosts the entire content on its servers, and users cannot export it elsewhere.

 In terms of data portability, WordPress is much better at moving the data.

 5) The Ease of use

 When starting a blogging website, beginners prefer to create it without having to code or hire a website designer.
-Users can create their website in Wix and WordPress without having to code.
+Users can create their websites in Wix and WordPress without having to code.
 In this section, we will compare which platform is easy to use.

 Although WordPress doesn’t have a built-in drag and drop page builder, users will have to get a general idea of the different sections such as customizer, navigation menus, visual post editor, etc. There is a small learning curve, but the availability of thousands of themes makes customization easy for the website.

 Users get simple to-use and the best tools to build their website in Wix.
 It comes with a drag and drops interface, and users can drag and drop items anywhere on their website.
 They can rearrange sections on their web page, write content, and add media in a user-friendly environment.
 It is excellent for beginners who do not know how to code.